 Some games are infected with sequelitis where a developer makes the same game over and over again.
 There are a few series that are actually good every time (Assassin’s Creed, God of War, Mortal Kombat, Battlefield), but they are rare.
-Some games should just stop being made all together (Need for Speed, Call of Duty, Dynasty Warriors, Final Fantasy), but no one will listen.
+Some games should just stop being made altogether (Need for Speed, Call of Duty, Dynasty Warriors, Final Fantasy), but no one will listen.
 Then there are the games that everyone begs to have sequels for and the developers, or publishers, just will not listen.
-Instead of another great game they give us another billion dollar Call of Duty because that’s what publishers want.
+Instead of another great game, they give us another billion-dollar Call of Duty because that’s what publishers want.
 Here are 5 games that I think need to come back because we dearly miss them.

 5. Star Wars: Knights of the Old Republic II – The Sith Lords